androbelgica/SOS/docs/SEAFOOD_PRD.md

-# 📄 Project Document Requirement: Seafood Online Store Web App
+# 📄 Project Document Requirement: Online Grocery Store Web App

 ## 1. Project Overview
 A mobile-friendly web application built with **Laravel 12** and **React Kit** (integrated via Inertia.js) using **SQLite** as the database.
-The platform is designed to manage seafood product listings, handle inventory, process orders, and include a unique section where the admin/owner can post seafood recipes tied to specific products.
+The platform is designed to manage product listings (including seafood, meat, vegetables, and fruits), handle inventory, process orders, and include a unique section where the admin/owner can post recipes tied to specific products.

 ## 2. Project Objectives
-- Provide an intuitive platform for customers to browse and purchase seafood products.
+- Provide an intuitive platform for customers to browse and purchase products (seafood, meat, vegetables, fruits).
-- Allow the admin to manage product inventory efficiently.
+- Allow the admin to manage product inventory efficiently across multiple categories.
-- Integrate a unique recipe feature to enhance product value and customer engagement.
+- Integrate a unique recipe feature to enhance product value and customer engagement for all product types.
 - Ensure the application is responsive and mobile-friendly for optimal usability.

 ## 3. Technology Stack